EdbMails EDB Recovery and Migration software

 Select EDB to Live Exchange

-• You can either proceed with the default job name or create a custom job name by clicking the ‘New Job’ button.
+• You can continue with the default job name or choose to set a custom name by selecting the ‘New Job’ button.

 Enter the job name